Netcracker/KubeMarine/documentation/Installation.md

 ### SSH key Recommendation

 Before working with the cluster, you need to generate an ssh key.
-Kubetool only support these types of keys: *RSA, DSS, ECDSA и Ed25519*.
+Kubetool supports following types of keys: *RSA, DSS, ECDSA, Ed25519*.

 Example:
 ```